ucsb-eri/michaelides/_pages/publications.md

 #### Supervised PhD or MSc student and postdoc work denoted by * and members of the group are in bold.

-49) Koppa, A., Keune, J., Schumacher, D.L., **Michaelides, K.**, Singer, M.B., Seneviratne, S.I., Miralles, D.G. (in revision) Global dryland self-expansion enabled by land–atmosphere feedbacks.
+49) Koppa, A., Keune, J., Schumacher, D.L., **Michaelides, K.**, Singer, M.B., Seneviratne, S.I., Miralles, D.G.
+(2024) Global dryland
+self-expansion enabled by land–atmosphere feedbacks. _Science_ 385, 967–972, Ddoi: 10.1126/science.adn6833

 48) Cocking, K. Singer, M.B.
-MacLeod, D., Cuthbert, M.O, Rosolem, R., Muthusi, F., Paron, P., Kimutai, J., Omondi, P., Hassan, A.M., Teshomei, A., and **Michaelides, K.** (in revision) Locally defined seasonal rainfall characteristics within the Horn of Africa drylands from rain gauge observations.
+MacLeod, D., Cuthbert, M.O, Rosolem, R., Muthusi, F., Paron, P., Kimutai, J., Omondi, P., Hassan, A.M., Teshomei, A., and **Michaelides, K.** (2024) Locally defined seasonal rainfall characteristics within the Horn of Africa drylands from rain gauge observations. _Journal of Hydrometeorology_

 47) Rios Gaona, M.F., Singer, M.B., **Asfaw, D.** and **Michaelides, K.** (2024) STORM v.2.0: A simple, stochastic decision-support tool for exploring the impacts of climate and climate change at and near the land surface in small watersheds. (in review) _Geoscientific Model Development_